Apple Is Slowing Down Your Old iPhones -- This Is How You Can Make It Fast Again

-Apple on Wednesday has finally responded to all the rumors swirling over the internet that it deliberately slows down your old iPhones with low-capacity batteries.
+Apple on Wednesday has finally responded to all the rumors swirling over the internet that it deliberately slows down old iPhones with low-capacity batteries.
 In released statements, the company talked about old iPhone battery life and how phones such as iPhone 6 and iPhone 6s are made to handle these conditions.

 The following is Apple’s statement: